-Myth number one: Filing taxes is voluntary
+Myth #1: Filing taxes is voluntary

 The term voluntary refers to the fact that each individual is responsible for determining the correct amount of tax they owe, and has absolutely no relation to whether or not filing taxes is actually an option.
 It’s not.
 Unless you have a legitimate dispute, trying to get cute with the IRS and contesting the payment or filing of taxes is always a bad idea.

 No matter how much you love your pets, you can’t claim them as dependents.
 This hasn’t stopped hundreds of people each year from attempting to count Rex, Rover, and Skitters the cat as actual dependents.
 While there’s no denying that pets do meet the requirement of getting more than half their financial support from their owners, there’s still one small technicality…they’re not humans!
 Falsely claiming a dependent is considered fraud and should be avoided at all costs.

-Myth number four: Illegal activity is not taxable
+Myth #4: Illegal activity is not taxable

 From a tax compliance perspective, the IRS doesn’t care if you’re selling drugs, robbing banks, or defrauding investors of millions.
 As long as you’re making money, the government is still entitled to their piece of the pie.
 Remember, no matter how well you cover you tracks when it comes to illegal activities, cheating on your taxes can come back to bite you—just ask Al Capone.

 There was a time when this myth was actually pretty close to truth.
 However, with home offices becoming increasingly prevalent, this one-time fact has become predominantly fiction.
 Although claiming a home office does increase scrutiny, they’ve become common enough that there’s no need to be afraid of claiming a legit deduction.

 Income actually has less to do with being audited than you might think.
 There are considerably more factors involved and plenty of other things that can send up red flags.
-Although individuals with income exceeding $100k tend to get audited almost twice as often, there is still a one-percent chance of getting audited if you fall beneath that threshold.
+Although individuals with income exceeding $100k tend to get audited almost twice as often, there's still a 1% chance of getting audited if you fall beneath that threshold.